Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Costumer designer Jean Louis collaborated with Rita Hayworth in nine films from 1945 to 1949, and is considered "an essential ingredient in the formula that created the image of Rita Hayworth."
 The dress was said to illustrate that "extreme sexuality" in women is a recipe for catastrophe.

 In 1953's Gentlemen Prefer Blondes, Marilyn Monroe starred alongside Jane Russell and portrayed the gold-digging Lorelei Lee.
-In one of the most famous scenes of the film, Monroe performed the iconic number "Diamonds Are a Girl's Best Friend" in a strapless, pink silk satin gown that outlines her every curves.
+In one of the most famous scenes of the film, Monroe performed the iconic number "Diamonds Are a Girl's Best Friend" in a strapless, pink silk satin gown that outlines her every curve.
 The famous outfit was designed by costume designer William Travilla, who worked with the actress in eight films.
-There were two copies of the dress, since it was a long gown that could get dirty easy during filming.
+There were two copies of the dress since it was a long gown that could get dirty easily during filming.

 One copy of the gown sold for $310,000, and the gorgeous pink dress remains one of the most significant examples of fashion and glamour in cinematic history.

 Judy Garland ("The Wizard of Oz")